Tuition & Class Size

 Students can take Module One without committing to the entire training.
 If you’re not sure about the class, take Module One and try it out.
 This is a good way to find out if the work sings to you.

 All students who seek certification take the first three modules.
-Upon satisfactory completion of all courses and homework, the school approves certification as an Equine Natural Movement practitioner.
+Upon satisfactory completion of all courses and homework in the Equine Natural Movement Series, the school approves certification as an Equine Natural Movement practitioner.

 ADVANCED CERTIFICATION & TEACHER TRAINING

 Students seeking Advanced Certification may apply after a year of working in the field.
 Graduates of the Advanced Course may apply to take the Teacher Training.
-These practitioners may be invited to join our adjunct faculty where they mentor new students and earn income doing so.
+These practitioners may be invited to join our Equine Natural Movement Series adjunct faculty where they mentor new students and earn income doing so.

 CLASS SIZE

-We intentionally keep our classes small.
-The maximum class size in our basic courses is six students.
+We intentionally keep our class ratio small.
+The class size in our basic courses is six students per teacher.
 This way every student gets plenty of individual attention and is able to reach their highest skill level.
 That makes everyone, including the horses, happy.

 HOW LONG DOES THE TRAINING TAKE?

-While most students take the first three classes over about a year, this is not required.
-Everyone’s circumstances are different and it’s fine with us for you to spread the modules over as long as you need.
+Most students take the first three classes over about a year, with one module per season.
+Everyone’s circumstances are different and it’s fine with us for you to spread the modules further and take more than a year to complete.

 OTHER DETAILS